Time or distance?

 Today I had all intentions of doing 8 miles on the treadmill at the gym.
 I was free of the kid for a few hours so had the time to take it easy and not worry about how long it took.
-I figured I’d run a couple miles, walk a couple miles, run a couple miles, and then walk the rest.
+I figured I’d run a couple of miles, walk a couple of miles, run a couple of miles, and then walk the rest.

 Now, it should be noted that in the year and a half since Paul died, the furthest I’ve run is 6.2 miles.
 And it should also be noted that I’ve not really done any training.
 My last run (5 miles) was about a month ago.
 The run before that was about a month earlier still (a 10K race).
 So, 8 miles was actually a bit of an aggressive target.

 When I got to the gym, I noticed that the treadmills had a time limit of 60 minutes.
 After which, they will go into cool down mode.
 So I figured I’d do 60 minutes then restart the machine to finish off my 8 miles.

 As I got going, I realised this was going to be hard.
 But I got a good pace going and started to feel confident.
 Then I heard Paul in the back of my mind telling me to stop being stupid and not push myself too hard.
 And I knew he was right.

 And so, I decided to just do 60 minutes and not worry about distance just yet.

 I am still trying to determine what my official training regimen will be, but for now, I’ve told myself that I’m going to stick with 60 minutes for December.
 Over the course of the month, I will try to increase the mileage within that time frame to run a 10K (6.2 miles) by the end of the month.